 There are many great construction jobs and careers out there building all sorts of projects.
 The construction industry provides well-paying lifelong jobs from the trades to management.
 While great careers can be made in one of many trades, this website is focused on the degree programs in construction management.
+You can find many accredited online construction degrees on this website.

 Degrees in Construction Management provide a knowledge base of basic methods and materials, strength of materials, surveying, scheduling, project management, estimating, construction law, construction graphics, construction accounting, construction safety, construction contracts, and related issues providing a solid base for entry level positions such as project engineer, office engineer, estimator, scheduler, cost engineer, and other related areas.
 Most university programs require students to complete at least one industry internship before graduation.
 The Project Management skills gained at a university program can be applied to all segments of the construction industry such as commercial, highway, industrial, hospital, marine, clean rooms, residential, refineries, and much more.